 Upgrade is another reliable online lender that offers personal loans and lines of credit across the United States.
 You can qualify for financing up to $50,000 and complete the entire loan process online.

 Prosper is a trustworthy peer-to-peer lending marketplace that offers fixed-rate and fixed-term loans.
 It lends to borrowers with fair to excellent credit scores.

 The best part is that you can choose a repayment period of three or five years without worrying about the prepayment penalties because there are none.
 That's to say that it does not charge any fees for paying off your loan early.
 What's more, Prosper offers loan pre-approval with a soft credit check.
 Plus, joint personal loans are also available.

-No, it’s not.
-If you have a good credit score, getting a home improvement loan is not such a gruelling task.
-A great credit also means that you could benefit from lower interest rates and better offers.
+If you have a good credit score, getting a home improvement loan is not such a grueling task.
+Moreover, an excellent credit score means that you could benefit from lower interest rates and better offers.
 And, you get to choose how long you want to take to pay back the loan.

 Here are a few steps that you can follow to start the loan process:

 Check your eligibility for the loan you're looking at.
 Most home improvement lenders require a minimum credit score to approve your loan.
 The general benchmark is around 620 and above.

 Review your credit report to check for any errors.
 Reach out to your credit bureau if you find any.

 Work on improving your credit score by paying down your debt, before applying for a home improvement loan.